-In compliance with Section R307-205, Emissions Standards: Fugitive Emissions and Fugitive Dust of the U.A.C., DOE monitors fugitive dust emissions that result from all construction activities at the Moab Site.
-State of Utah regulations require that fugitive dust emissions from construction activities shall not exceed 20-percent opacity.
+In compliance with Section R307-205, Emissions Standards: Fugitive Emissions and Fugitive Dust of the U.A.C., DOE monitors fugitive dust emissions that result from all construction activities at the Moab and Crescent Junction sites. state of Utah regulations require that fugitive dust emissions from construction activities shall not exceed 20-percent opacity.
 When necessary, opacity determinations are documented according to EPA Method 9 protocols and provided to the construction project manager.

-As required by the State of Utah regulations for the control of fugitive dust (Sections R307-309-6, Fugitive Dust Control Plan, of the U.A.C.), DOE prepared the Moab Project Site Fugitive Dust Control Plan (DOE 2002b).
+As required by the state of Utah regulations for the control of fugitive dust (Sections R307-309-6, Fugitive Dust Control Plan, of the U.A.C.), DOE prepared the Moab Project Site Fugitive Dust Control Plan (DOE 2002b).
 This plan outlines specific areas of the Moab Site that are particularly vulnerable to wind erosion and describes the engineering controls that DOE has implemented at the Moab Site to control fugitive dust emissions.
-This plan was provided to the State of Utah Division of Air Quality on April 2, 2002.
+This plan was provided to the state of Utah Division of Air Quality on April 2, 2002.

-The additional Fugitive Dust Control Plan was submitted and approved in August 2006 for the Crescent Junction Disposal Site.
+The additional Crescent Junction Project Site Fugitive Dust Control Plan (DOE 2006d) was submitted and approved in August 2006 for the Crescent Junction Site.